 Your swimming pool has brought your family another summer of fun and relaxation.
-Now, winter is coming, and you’re about to cover your pool.
+But now, winter is coming, and you’re about to cover your pool for the cold months.

 Best Pool Coverings for a Harsh Winter

-When it comes to protection from the cold weather and elements, you have a few choices.
+When it comes to protection from the cold weather and elements, you have a few choices of different covers.
 A tarp cover is an easy way to cover your pool in mild weather, but if you live in parts of the country where winter is a little harsher, it might not be the most suitable choice.

 Your best options for winter protection include mesh or solid covers for either an inground or above ground pool.
-Let’s start with taking a closer look at mesh pool covers.
+Let’s start by taking a closer look at mesh pool covers.

 Mesh covers cost several hundred dollars less than a solid cover, depending on the size and shape of your pool.
 Most mesh covers have a durable life of nearly 15 years.
 Additionally, they are a little more user-friendly, and many pool users can take them on and off without help.